Round Top Fall Antiques & Design Show Calendar of Events: Your Guide to the Best this Season Has to Offer

 4:30 pm: Kim Hoegger Farmhaus Dinner & VIP Barn Sale.
 Held at the private Brenham residence of the award-winning designer and antiques dealer.
 Cocktails, live music, shopping in Hoegger’s antiques barn, Q&A with Traditional Home editor Krissa Rossbund, and dinner by local chefs.
 Tickets, here.

 4 – 6 pm: Ty Hays Art Walk at The Horseshoe.
-View new work from Hays’ latest series, “Running Wild,” and piecesby other artists. tyhays.com.
+View new work from Hays’ latest series, “Running Wild,” and pieces by other artists.
+Learn more, here.

 Saturday, October 12

 1 – 5 pm: Millinery, Mommy & Me.
 Teressa Foglia hosts an afternoon of kid-friendly arts and crafts, outdoor activities, music classes, and live music for parents and little ones.
-At the Teressa Foglia barn at The Horseshoe. teressafoglia.com.
+At the Teressa Foglia barn at The Horseshoe.
+Learn more, here.

 6 – 9 pm: Annual Round Top Antiques & Design Show kickoff party at The Halles.
 Cocktails and music.
-By invitation. thehalles.com.
+By invitation.
+Learn more, here.

-5 – 10 pm: The Butcher’s Ball at The 550 District: Dinner by chefs Erin Feges and Sasha Grumman.
+5 – 10 pm: The Butcher’s Ball at The 550 District.
+Dinner by chefs Erin Feges and Sasha Grumman.
 Cocktails, wine pairings.
 Served at Round Top Dance Hall; VIPs seated inside The 550 District’s swanky speakeasy, The Mark.
-Tickets, butchersball.com.
+Tickets, here.

 Sunday, October 13